-Resource classes are available to students as a separate class period as deemed appropriate by the IEP team.
+Resource classes are available to students in regular education courses, as a pull-out option, and/or as a separate class period for all academic courses as deemed appropriate by the IEP team.
 Academic resource is a structured classroom setting with clear expectations to provide students with extra support while completing homework, studying for tests/quizzes, and working on projects.
 Progress of students is closely monitored to help ensure success.